hdShang/arxiv-daily/docs/cs-CL/2025-06-23/papers/250619089v3-language-models-might-not-understand-you-evaluating-theory-of-mind-v.md

 ---
 layout: default
-title: Language Models Might Not Understand You: Evaluating Theory of Mind via Story Prompting
+title: "Language Models Might Not Understand You: Evaluating Theory of Mind via Story Prompting"
 ---

 # Language Models Might Not Understand You: Evaluating Theory of Mind via Story Prompting